Deliaz/myopenports.com/README.md

  * `npm run test`

 The Code Coverage is around **87%**.
 With proper *mocks* it can be 100%.
-Reports available with:
+Reports are available with:
  * `npm run coverage` &ndash; for CLI
  * `npm run coverage:report` &ndash; for HTML report

 **Frontend**, unfortunately, doesn't contain a set of tests.
 I was lack of time.
-There is only one modified test `App.test.js`, which checks that application runs without any issues.
+There is only one modified test `App.test.js`, checking the application runs without any issues.
 Anyway:

  * `cd frontend`